What is FME Desktop?

 - Annotations: Add contents alongside your workflow to add any additional notes

-- Visual Preview: View your data directly within FME Workbench
+- Visual Preview: View data directly within FME Workbench

-- Data Inspector: View your data in a window separate from FME Workbench
+- Data Inspector: View data in a window separate from FME Workbench

-- Table: View your dataset’s visible attributes.
-These attributes can be sorted or searched to explore your data.
+- Table: View the dataset’s visible attributes.
+These attributes can be sorted or searched to explore the data.